Toy Example - Tabularized GiGL#

 gigl.src.data_preprocessor.lib.data_preprocessor_config.DataPreprocessorConfig

-In your preprocessor spec you must implement the following 3 functions as defined by the base class DataPreprocessorConfig
+In your preprocessor spec, you must implement the following 3 functions as defined by the base class DataPreprocessorConfig

 :